leaderint/sendgrid-wordpress-plugin/Subscription Widget for SendGrid/readme.txt

 = Can I disable Double opt in? =
 Yes.
 Widgets can be single opt in or double opt in

+= What data is sent to Sendgrid? =
+Email address and any other custom field you added to your widget.

 == Changelog ==